 On the day a prisoner finally completes his sentence, he is given little.
 He may get the clothes and items he had with him when he arrived at the prison, although some things may be missing.
 He will get whatever money is in his prison account, though it doesn't usually amount to much.
 If the prisoner has no street clothes, he is given a prison uniform to wear.
 If he has no money, he'll get $5 so he can afford bus fare home, if he has a home to return to after his time in prison.

-For lots more information on prisons and related topics, check out the links on the next page.
+For lots more information on prisons and related topics, check out the links below.